 Client Private Client

-The project is the redevelopment of a country side ruin abandoned for several years which was used as a building support of a furnace in the past.
-The building was used both as a temporary accommodation of the staff and as a school and place of training.
+The project is for the redevelopment of a countryside building which has been abandoned for several years.
+The building was originally part of a furnace complex and used as a temporary accommodation for the staff, as a school and place of training.

-The proposal focused on the characterization of the main elevation of the cottage, by opening up the entire wall of the living room that merges with a large terrace, trying to eliminate the barriers between inside and outside, inviting as well the view to become integral part of the internal environment.
+The proposal focuses on the characterization of the main elevation of the cottage, by opening up the entire wall of the living room toward a large terrace, eliminating the barrier between inside and outside, inviting the view to become integral part of the internal environment.

-The interior is made cozy by a large local stone fireplace finished with reused beams elements, previously belonged to the roof structure of the existing building.
+The interior is made cozy by a large local stone fireplace finished with re-used timber elements, previously belonged to the roof structure of the existing building.

 A functional and innovative solution maximises the space on the top floor, where the bed and the wardrobe have been integrated to the surrounding masonry walls.